mbrowniebytes/yii2-clean-assets/README.md

 Usage
 -----

-To use this extension, add the following code in your application configuration (console.php):
+To use this extension, add the following code in your application configuration basic template: config/console.php: advanced template: common/config/main-local.php
 ```php
 'controllerMap' => [
     'clean-assets' => [